joschel7/eda-telemetry-lab/README.md

 - **Syslog (0021_syslog.yaml / 0026_syslog.yaml):** Set up syslog forwarding to a centralized server.
 - **Fabric Topology (0030_fabric.yaml):** Establish the Clos fabric connectivity.
 - **Virtual Networks (0040_ipvrf2001.yaml and 0041_macvrf1001.yaml):** Configure VRFs and VLANs for traffic segmentation.

-For the CX variant, similar manifest files are provided in the manifests/with_cx directory.
-These components enable automated deployment and comprehensive monitoring of the lab environment.

 ## Conclusion